 Preface to Finding Awe and Wonder

-This memoir describes a variety of sudden and inexplicable moments I’ve experienced over the last sixty years that changed the course of my life.
-These moments range from feelings of awe and wonder I have had while viewing the night sky and ocean life, to literal dreams and premonitions that have miraculously come true, to witnessing shamanic magic in the villages and forests of SE Asia, to the ineffable feelings of love and affection for the people in my life.
-These moments span a multi-decadal arc and culminate in a series of events so extraordinarily improbable that I was compelled to change my mental model of how the world works and thus how I make life choices.
-They sparked a transition from living nearly completely in my head to engaging my heart and instincts, and ultimately led me to a much happier and more gratitude-filled life.
+This memoir describes a variety of inexplicable moments I’ve experienced over the last sixty years that changed the course of my life.
+These events range from feelings of awe and wonder I have had while viewing the night sky and ocean life, to dreams and premonitions that have miraculously come true, to witnessing baffling shamanic magic in the villages and forests of Southeast Asia, to the ineffable feelings of love and affection for the people in my life.

 In that instant, a memory was triggered of a visit I had made to Hawaii three years prior.
 I recalled standing on the lip of an 80-foot cliff, bound by verdant jungle on one side and pounding ocean surf on the other, all bathed in the molten light of sunset.
 The scene was so viscerally beautiful that I became enthralled and, for what may have lasted only ten minutes, entered a state of awe.